 Let’s look at the example of CMS.
-Here the standardization of pages generated by software tools (which seeming to be inescapable these days) gives a structural framework for culture and its forms of expression.
-If we take the example of CMS wordpress.com and personal options, the language chosen for the presentation of the interface or the language proposed by default for navigation is usually American English.
-This presupposition already represents what François Bernard and his globalization study/research group called "degree zero of [...] cultural diversity".
-If we simply look at the choice of a CMS, there would also be a cultural trademark that would make us prefer one CMS (supported by a community) to another.
-Belonging to one of them versus another becomes an identity marker.
+Here the standardization of pages generated by software tools (which now seems to be inevitable these days) provides a structural framework for culture and its forms of expression.
+If we take the example of the personal options available in WordPress, we see that the language chosen for the presentation of the interface or the language proposed by default for navigation is usually American English.
+This presupposition already represents what François Bernard and his globalization study/research group called “degree zero of [...] cultural diversity”.
+If we simply consider the available content of content management systems, we also see cultural trademarks that would lead us to prefer one CMS (supported by a community) over another.
+Belonging to one particular CMS becomes an identity marker.

-Beyond physical borders, communities appear that redefine borders ; Belonging other belong to one community versus another would be an additional marker of identity.
-These concentrated levels of online users and signs would create what sociologist Stuart Hall calls a "cultural supermarket" effect, a space for modelling differences.
-The tool would provide representations on diversity, identities and cultures and become a strategic place for global thinking.
+Communities appear that redefine borders – borders that go beyond physical boundaries.
+Belonging to one community versus another would be an additional marker of identity.
+These concentrated levels of online users and signs apparently create what sociologist Stuart Hall calls a “cultural supermarket” effect, a space for modeling differences.
+The tool provides representations on diversity, identities and cultures, and becomes a strategic place for global thinking.

 We see that globalization contributes to the dissemination of ideas, concepts, innovations and symbols.
-As openness becomes international, bringing associated benefits with it, some people fear an "American" hegemony.
-Does globalization basically come down to imports from the U.S?
-Could it move soon to another power such as China or Brazil, or others countries already playing the game of international competition?
-Perhaps we have not reached that point.
-Thanks to such industries as the cinema, a powerful cultural vector for globalization, as we mentioned also vis-à-vis Flash, the U.S might well have acquired a high degree of cultural importance in the imaginations of “globalized” peoples, giving it an equalled power of seduction.It seems obvious to point out that the computer was first designed and thought out in American English.
+As openness becomes international, bringing associated benefits with it, some people fear an “American hegemony”.
+Does globalization basically come down to imports from the U.S.?
+Could it move soon to another power, such as China or Brazil, or to other countries already engaged in international competition?
+Perhaps we have not yet reached that point.
+Thanks to such industries as the cinema, a powerful cultural vector for globalization (as we also mentioned vis-à-vis Flash), the U.S. might well have acquired a high degree of cultural importance in the imaginations of “globalized” peoples, giving it an equaled power of seduction.
+It seems obvious to point out that the computer was first designed and thought out in American English.

-4. Free software, antidote to globalization?
+4. Free software – an antidote to globalization?

-While the world of finance has used new technologies to structure trade in its favor, the question arises about the need to come out of a distribution model and structured networks, and the need to create open-source communities reflecting collective intelligence, beyond conventional physical boundaries.
-Alors que Florian Dauphin considère qu’« Au-delà des qualités techniques et pragmatiques, ces logiciels [libres] dépassent largement la raison technique et apparaissent imprégnés d’un imaginaire humaniste. » (2008), Edgar Morin recognizes the existence of a global civilization coming from Western civilization that includes standard shared values.
+Although the world of finance has used new technologies to structure trade for its own benefit, the question arises as to whether we should leave behind a distribution model and structured networks, and create instead open-source communities to reflect a collective intelligence that goes beyond conventional physical boundaries.
+While Florian Dauphin believes that “beyond their technical and pragmatic aspects, these [free] software applications greatly exceed the limits of technical reason and seem to be imbued with a humanist imaginary”(2008), Edgar Morin recognizes the existence of a global civilization derived from Western civilization that includes standard shared values.

-The world is equipped with computer sites, interconnected by cables and satellites; this fact makes us think that our companies are user-friendly and promote immediate global communication in which the new technologies and tools offer freedom of exchange.
+The world is equipped with computer sites and interconnected by cables and satellites; this fact makes us think that our companies are user-friendly and promote immediate global communication in which the new technologies and tools offer freedom of exchange.

-In other words, the Internet with its global network, without borders, suggests that collective intelligence plays like the butterfly effect: an event that happens in a corner of the world affects another part of the world.
-We hope, of course, that this effect will be positive.
-As we said, globalization is associated with the imaginary of modernity,.
+In other words, the Internet with its global network – and its lack of borders – suggests that collective intelligence produces a “butterfly effect” under which an event happening in one part of the world has an effect in another part of the world.
+It is our hope, of course, that this effect will be positive.
+As we have already said, globalization is associated with the imaginary of modernity.

-In this context, the issue of "free software" emerges, a question often based on an economic strategy that places the creation tool at the heart of a visible and active economic market.
-"What are we to think of free software in the context of a generalized liberalism?" asks Chatonsky (2011).
+The issue of “free software” emerges in this context and is a question that is often based on an economic strategy to position the creation tool at the heart of a visible and active economic market.
+“What are we to think of free software in the context of a generalized liberalism?”, asks Chatonsky (2011).